RyanWangGit/HandySearch/README.md

 ## Features
 * Beautiful GUI design.
 (Thanks to QT)
 * Load directly from HTML files and automatically analyzes them. (in multi-thread)
 * Multi-Thread optimizations make it load faster and process better.
 * Briefs are shown.
 * Hightlights the key-words.
 * Auto-completer supported.

 ## For Developers
-* This projects includes pure-English notes to every single cornor to make it clear to understand.

 * UI and process threads are completely separeted in order not to cause mess.
 * Most of the UI Design copies from Baidu and Google.(lol)
 * Release version provides around 400 sample webpages randomly collected by a python script.
 I collected 7000 webpages in total and filtered them down to around 4000.

 ## Screenshots